tlawrence-TAG/sql-style-guide/README.md

 	on u.id = c.user_id
 ```

-### For join conditions, put the table that was referenced first immediately after the `on`
+### For join conditions, put the table that was referenced first immediately after the 'on'

 By doing it this way it makes it easier to determine if your join is going to cause the results to fan out: